 July 2019 – I am starting a new glass project for a local client.
 I was asked to create a piece that would tell the story of her great grandmother’s (Sara) journey and tie-in related historical facts.
 A secondary theme is the progress of transportation over the years as Sara’s story began with a covered wagon and ended with jet airplanes.
+View detailed shots of the states with the their stories here.

 I was given a lot of leeway on this design, and glass was suggested, but if you’ve seen my work before, you know I rarely use just one medium.
 So this project could evolve to include metal or other materials besides the art glass as needed.